whamcloud/Online-Help/docs/Monitoring_lustre_fs_4_0.md

 ## View commands and status messages on the Status window

-The Intel® Manager for Lustre* software provides status messages about the health of each managed file system.
+The Manager for Lustre\* software provides status messages about the health of each managed file system.

 **View all status messages**